alex190891/coding-exercise/README.md

 'And', 'Or' cannot be used as values since they are connectors.

-The API (Port : 8000) can be accessed as follow: http://localhost:8000/?input=>400and <500 or >600
+The API (Port : 8000) can be accessed as follows: http://localhost:8000/?input=>400and <500 or >600

 The Output is prompted back onto the browser.